-Quick poll: how many of you are endlessly fascinated by the Amish?
-I used to think it was my Orthodoxy and my simultaneous identification/feeling of “otherness” that drew me to the Amish, but then realized that many of my fellow MOTs, Orthodox and otherwise, feel the same way.
+Quick poll: how many of you are fascinated by the Amish?
+I used to think it was my Orthodoxy and my identification/feeling of “otherness” that drew me to the Amish, but then realized that many of my fellow MOTs, Orthodox and otherwise, feel the same way.

 Why?
 I could tell, just from skimming that: